 2. Laundry carts in coin-operated laundries.

 (1) 319.1The operation and maintenance of all laboratories shall be in accordance with the requirements of NFPA 45 as listed in rule 1301:7-7-80 of the Administrative Code.

 (1) 320.1 Scope.
 This paragraph applies to all mobile food units operated within this state.

 (2) 320.2 General.
 In addition to other applicable provisions of this code, all mobile food units being operated in this state shall comply with the provisions of this paragraph and with all applicable provisions of this code for the type of cooking performed.

 (a) 320.2.1 Obstructions of fire lanes and equipment.
-Mobile food unit shall not block fire lanes, fire hydrants, or other fire protection devices and equipment.
+Mobile food units shall not block fire lanes, fire hydrants, or other fire protection devices and equipment.

 (b) 320.2.2 Operation of fuel source during transit.
 LP-gas fueled equipment shall not be operated during transit unless the equipment meets both of the following: